abhishekh2001/SMAI-Project/README.md

 # SMAI-Project
-Implementation of Character-level Convolutional Networks for Text Classification Please view the report for description.
+Implementation of Character-level Convolutional Networks for Text Classification.
+Please view the report for description.